1978 Arunachal Pradesh Legislative Assembly election

-A peculiar situation for the tribal societies of the Union Territory was the fact that in many constituencies members of the same families (even brothers) or clans fought against each other for different parties.
+A peculiar situation for the tribal societies of the Union Territory was that in many constituencies members of the same families (even brothers) or clans fought against each other for different parties.

 There were only two female candidates (Nyari Welly and Omem Deori) standing in the election.
 Neither was elected.

 Janata Party won 17 seats, compared to 8 seats for the PPA.
-5 seats were won by independents.
-Following the election a five-member cabinet was sworn in on 14 March 1978, headed by Janata Party leader Prem Khandu Thungan as Chief Minister.
+Five seats were won by independents.
+Following the election, a five-member cabinet was sworn in on 14 March 1978, headed by Janata Party leader Prem Khandu Thungan as Chief Minister.
 Other ministers were Gegong Apang, Tadar Tang, Soben Tayang and Nokme.
 The newly elected assembly held its first session in Itanagar on 21 March 1978.
 Three members were nominated by the Governor to sit in the Assembly, amongst them was one woman (Sibo Kai).